RobertWojtowicz/export2garmin/README.md

-# Mi Body Composition Scale 2 Garmin Connect
+# Mi Body Composition Scale and Omron blood pressure 2 Garmin Connect

 ## 1. Introduction
 - This project is based on following projects: